 Belmar is a somewhat small coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 5,712 people and five constituent neighborhoods, Belmar is the 298th largest community in New Jersey.
-Belmar has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Belmar has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Belmar is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Belmar is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Belmar who work in sales jobs (11.79%), food service (11.54%), and teaching (10.58%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Belmar is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Belmar is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Belmar who work in sales jobs (12.92%), management occupations (12.08%), and food service (10.52%).

-One of the nice things about Belmar is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Belmar is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

+Belmar is a very ethnically-diverse borough.
 The people who call Belmar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belmar residents report their race to be White, followed by Black or African-American.
 Belmar also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.68% of the borough’s residents.
+People of Hispanic or Latino origin account for 16.66% of the borough’s residents.
 Important ancestries of people in Belmar include Italian, German, Polish, and English.

 The most common language spoken in Belmar is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Italian.